simeononsecurity/simeononsecurity.ch/content/articles/building-and-maintaining-a-secure-devops-pipeline/index.en.md

 ### 4. Use secure containers

 Containers are a popular way to package and deploy applications in a DevOps pipeline.
-However, if containers are not implemented securely, they can become a potential vulnerability.
-To use secure containers, developers should ensure that container images are built from trusted sources and that they are scanned for vulnerabilities before deployment.
-Additionally, access to containers should be limited, and runtime protection should be implemented to prevent unauthorized access or modification.
+However, if containers aren't implemented securely, they can become a potential vulnerability.
+To use secure containers, developers should ensure that container images are built from trusted sources and that they're scanned for vulnerabilities before deployment.
+Also, access to containers should be limited, and runtime protection should be implemented to prevent unauthorized access or modification.

 For instance, Docker Hub provides a vulnerability scanning feature that can be used to scan container images for vulnerabilities before deployment.
-Additionally, access to containers can be limited by implementing container security policies that define who can access which containers.
+Also, access to containers can be limited by implementing container security policies that define who can access which containers.
 Finally, runtime protection can be achieved by implementing container security measures such as container image signing, container firewall, and container runtime security.

 ### 5. Implement continuous monitoring and feedback